A Log Home Without the Logs?

 Log cabin siding comes in wood, vinyl or steel.
 Each has different maintenance requirements, different applications and costs.
 Which is best for you?

-When building a log home, the use of log siding in these select areas is a good way to save some money.
-For the best match with your solid logs you should purchase your log home siding with the rest of your log home kit.
+When building a log home, the use of log cabin siding in these select areas is a good way to save some money.
+For the best match with your solid logs you should purchase your log home siding, with the rest of your log home kit.

 - Pine or cedar log siding – Log siding is cut from solid logs at the mill and is available in a variety of styles and sizes.

 - Half log siding – the most common log siding shape.

 - Board and batten siding – vertical siding for entire exteriors or as an accent.